coolbreeze413/qorc-onion-apps/qorc_fpga_m4_gpioctrl/README.rst

 Run Code
 --------

-Once the board is flashed, and reset, you should see a pattern of 3 PINK BLINKs (after the flashing BLUE LED pattern put out by the bootloader as usual) indicating the code has loaded and started execution (FPGA and M4)
+Once the board is flashed, and reset, you should see a pattern of 3 Magenta Blinks (after the flashing BLUE LED pattern put out by the bootloader as usual) indicating the code has loaded and started execution (FPGA and M4)

-This pattern of 3 PINK BLINKs is executed using the eFPGA based GPIO Controller Design itself.
+This pattern of 3 Magenta Blinks  is executed using the eFPGA based GPIO Controller Design itself.

 This can be see in the code of `src/main.c [Line 85 - Line 102] <src/main.c#L85-L102>`__